For Current PILI Fellows

 The below information is meant for current PILI Fellows.
 Please contact PILI's Attorney Program Manager Arthur Surratt by email or by phone at 312-832-5130 with any questions.

 Educational Seminar Series

-As a PILI Intern, your education doesn’t just happen at your agency.
+As a PILI Fellow, your education doesn’t just happen at your agency.
 PILI organizes a series of weekly educational seminars for Fellows over the summer, covering a range of hard skills and substantive law topics related to public interest law and pro bono.
 We also discuss career development ideas for law students interested in public interest law.